gorbit99/tiny-slime/README.md

 soldering in all the joints.
 A good connection should make a small bridge from the PCB's pad onto the side of the Supermini.
 I recommend going over the original joint you've made also, just so it's secure enough.

+The Supermini will also need to be modified, so the external antenna actually works.
+First, remove the original antenna from the board (large square shaped thing at the bottom of the board).
+To do this, quickly alternate between the two sides of it, heating up the solder joints, until it comes off.
+Afterwards you need to connect the antenna socket.
+On the recommended Supermini's this is done by soldering the inner pad of the antenna we just removed to the small square pad next to it (there is a white line between the two).
+This is easiest to do by just heating up preferably both at the same time and adding solder until they connect.

 To-Do: Include video of soldering the Supermini